 Statement of Financial Position

-The Statement of Financial Position is another term for a balance sheet.
-It shows the financial health of your organization through its assets and liabilities.
+The Statement of Financial Position is a nonprofit’s balance sheet.
+It shows your organization’s financial health at a point in time.

 Net Assets = Assets – Liabilities

-When you subtract any outstanding financial obligations from your available resources, you can better evaluate your nonprofit’s financial health.
-If you have positive net assets, that means your organization is in a suitable financial position and can reinvest its surplus of resources.
-However, negative net assets indicate that your nonprofit should reevaluate its resource allocation to promote future growth and stability.
+When you subtract any outstanding financial obligations from your available resources, you can better evaluate your nonprofit’s financial standing.
+Positive net assets mean your organization is in a suitable financial position to reinvest its surplus of resources.
+Negative net assets indicate that your nonprofit should reevaluate its resource allocation to promote future growth and stability.

 Refer to the example below to see what a Statement of Financial Position looks like:

-A nonprofit accounting statement of financial position template.
+A nonprofit accounting statement of financial position example.

 Statement of Activities

-Your nonprofit’s Statement of Activities, or income statement, breaks down your revenue and expenses over time.
-Typically, nonprofits will have a yearly Statement of Activities that allows them to categorize their revenue sources and expenses.
+Your nonprofit’s Statement of Activities, or income statement, breaks down its revenue and expenses over time—typically one year.

-This document also allows your organization to track changes in its net assets between the beginning and the end of the year.
-In addition to summarizing your revenues and expenses for the period, the report helps readers understand how your nonprofit manages its resources to fulfill its mission.
+The Statement of Activities also allows you to track changes in your net assets year over year and helps stakeholders understand how your nonprofit manages its resources to fulfill its mission.

 Here’s an example of what your Statement of Activities might look like: